GeorgDangl/NetCoreHeroes/Readme.md

 ### Asp.Net Core Tests

-Just build the whole solution, The `NetCoreHeroes.Tests` project has the required xUnit dependencies so unit tests are automatically discovered in Visual Studio.
+Just build the whole solution, the `NetCoreHeroes.Tests` project has the required xUnit dependencies so unit tests are automatically discovered in Visual Studio.

 ### TypeScript Tests